input-output-hk/mithril/mithril-stm/src/circuits/halo2_ivc/tests/golden/GOLDEN_TEST_ASSETS.md

 It does not require regenerating `verification_context.bin` or `recursive_chain_state.bin` unless their inputs changed.

-## Running The Golden Tests

-The golden tests themselves can be run with the default debug profile.
-That matches the current CI configuration and avoids requiring `--release` for normal test execution.

 ## When Regeneration Is Needed

 Regenerate the assets when one of these changes: